 - 1. Test samples taken at Entry Point of the Skaneateles system. - 2.
 Test samples taken in the Distribution System by Village of Skaneateles. - 3.
-During 2017 we collected and analyzed 20 samples for lead.
+During 2020 we collected and analyzed 20 samples for lead in cooperation with the Skaneateles WDs.
 The upper bound level included in the table represents the 90th percentile containment level.
 The action level for Lead was not exceeded at any of the 20 sites tested. - 4.
-During 2017 we collected and analyzed 20 samples for copper.
+During 2020 we collected and analyzed 20 samples for copper in cooperation with the Skaneateles WDs.
 The upper bound level included in the table represents the 90th percentile containment level.
 The action level for copper was not exceeded at any of the 20 sites tested. - 5.
 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.
 State regulations require that turbidity must always be below 5 NTU.
-Our highest single turbidity measurement for the year (2.01 NTU) occurred on 11/5/2019.
+Our highest single turbidity measurement for the year (16.76 NTU) occurred on 11/22/2020.
 State regulations require that turbidity must always be below 5 NTU.